Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Introduction

 The Two-Point Flux Approximation (TPFA) finite volume scheme is a very popular scheme used for decades in reservoir simulation \cite{peaceman-history}.
 It has been fully analysed in \cite{EGH00}, and extensively tested in a number of situations.
 Due to its construction, classical TPFA benchmarks are conducted on 2D meshes made of acute triangles \cite{BH00,dom-05-fin}.
 This scheme uses piecewise constant approximations and hence the expected rate of convergence in $L^2$ norm is $\mathcal O(h)$.
 However, the aforementioned numerical tests have shown that this piecewise constant approximation provides an $\mathcal O(h^2)$ estimate of the value of the solution at the circumcenters of the triangles.
 Such a super-convergence result was never proved theoretically.

 The main contribution of this paper is to give a rigorous proof of this super-conver\-gence.
-Precisely, for any $\varepsilon>0$, we establish an $\mathcal O(h^{2-\epsilon})$ estimate in $L^2$ norm of the difference between the solution to the TPFA scheme and the piecewise constant projection of the exact solution constructed from its values at the circumcenters of the triangles.
-This $\mathcal O(h^{2-\epsilon})$ estimate is numerically indistinguishable from an $\mathcal O(h^2)$ convergence.
-Our result covers all 2D meshes encountered in TPFA benchmarking, and on some of them it provides a genuine $\mathcal O(h^2)$ estimate.
+Precisely, we establish an $\mathcal O(h^{2})$ estimate in $L^2$ norm of the difference between the solution to the TPFA scheme and the piecewise constant projection of the exact solution constructed from its values at the circumcenters of the triangles.
+Our result covers all 2D meshes encountered in TPFA benchmarking.

 Previous works have established some relations between TPFA and $\mathbb{RT}_0$--$\mathbb{P}_0$, provided particular choices of numerical integrations are used \cite{J84,BMO}.
 These relations are therefore not exact algebraic equivalence, and do not allow one to deduce the super-convergence for TPFA from the super-convergence for $\mathbb{RT}_0$--$\mathbb{P}_0$ \cite{DM85}.
 A relation, not based on numerical integration, between TPFA on triangles and $\mathbb{RT}_0$--$\mathbb{P}_0$ mixed finite elements has been established in \cite{CK}, but has a limited scope, since the source term $f$ must vanish \cite{AMS} (see also \cite{YMAC,CYA}).
 If the source term is not zero, then $\mathbb{RT}_0$--$\mathbb{P}_0$ can be reformulated as a finite volume method, which is different from TPFA since the source term is involved in the definition of the fluxes.
 We refer to \cite{VW} for a thorough study of mixed finite element methods interpreted as finite volume methods, and related fluxes and properties.